Pkrysinski/react-developer-portfolio/README.md

 - - - - -
 WHEN I am presented with the Portfolio section,
 THEN I see titled images of six of the developer’s applications with links to both the deployed applications and the corresponding GitHub repositories.
+>IN-PROGRESS: All done with 5, just need one more for my 6th and it's going to be the Mealer Dealer app.

 - - - - -
 WHEN I am presented with the Contact section,